 There are five lakes near Hot Springs, Arkansas scattered like jewels through the Ouachita Mountains.
 They are called the diamond lakes.

 Hot Springs, Arkansas, is renowned for its hot mineral springs, rich history, and scenic beauty.
-While the Hot Springs National Park is a major draw, the region also boasts this amazing collection of stunning lakes that are perfect for outdoor enthusiasts, nature lovers, and anyone seeking a peaceful escape.
+While the Hot Springs National Park is a major draw, the diamond lakes are perfect for outdoor enthusiasts, nature lovers, and anyone seeking a peaceful escape.

 The diamond lakes are in the southwestern portion of the state in the beautiful Ouachita Mountains.
 Each one has different characteristics, but all are lovely!